Diagonal-Stripes-3-imgg-gi3-ggy0rh9i.png

 Aieutics

 See further.
 Think deeper.
-Break
+Break through.

 Two women interacting with an intricate web-like art installation made of thin black lines and small black nodes, set against a plain white background.